When you have ulcerative colitis (UC), it’s normal to have pain in your abdomen, along with diarrhea and other gastrointestinal (GI) symptoms.

 Remember to speak with your doctor before trying any home remedies.

-- when the joint pain started
+- When did the joint pain start?

-- what makes it better or worse
+- What makes it better or worse?

 Keep a journal of your pain for a week or two ahead of time.
 This can help you prepare for your appointment.
 Also, create a list of questions that you’d like to ask your doctor.